 To help you out, I’ve compiled a list of 20 of the best hashtags to use on Social Media in November:

-For even more November hashtags, read my blog post: November Hashtags for Social Media – Over 140 Hashtags.
+For more hashtags, read my blog post: November Hashtags for Social Media – 150+ Hashtags for 2023..

 How to Create Content for Social Media

-Now that you have your social media content planned out for November, you’ll need to set aside time each week to create your social media posts.
+Now that you have your social media content planned out for November, you’ll need to set aside time each week to create your November content ideas.

-Remember when I said to include an image or video in every single post?
+Remember when I said to include an image or video in every post?

 Research has shown that posts with an image get 2.3 times more engagement than posts without an image.

-If you’re going to bother creating content, make sure you include an image.
+If you’re going to bother creating content, include an image.

 A great tool to use is Canva.com.
 It’s a free online design tool that takes all the guesswork out of graphic design.

-When creating content for social media I recommend blocking off 2 hours each week.
+When creating content for social media, I recommend blocking off 2 – 3 hours each week.

-You’ll use that time to plan out your posts for the week, design images or record videos, write out the text status, and research all the hashtags for each post.
+You’ll use that time to plan out your posts for the week, design images or record videos, write captions, and research all the hashtags for each post.